 We recommend you purchase your ticket to Ecuador early to get the best available fare on the recommended arrival date.
 Your acceptance and enrollment letter contains details about the recommended arrival and departure dates.

-You must obtain a valid yellow fever vaccination to travel to the Tiputini Biodiversity Station in the Amazon rainforest.
+You must obtain a valid yellow fever vaccination to travel to the Tiputini Biodiversity Station in the Amazon Rainforest (the most diverse place on Planet Earth!).
 You will be asked to present proof of vaccination, typically in the form of a standard “Yellow Book” immunization record, which you should ask your physician to complete when you are vaccinated.
-Please note you must sign your vaccination booklet.
+Please note that you must sign your vaccination booklet.
 The vaccination is a simple shot that can be obtained from most health clinics, personal physicians or travel clinics; it is valid 10 days after being administered.
 Although yellow fever is not a concern at the Tiputini station, proof of vaccination is an inflexible requirement, and no exceptions will be made.

 For additional information on travelers’ health, vaccinations, and preventative medications, please consult the Centers for Disease Control (CDC), your university health or travel clinic, or your personal physician.

-All students will need a visa for the length of the program, nearly five months.
-You will receive several documents from our university partner in Ecuador, the Universidad San Francisco de Quito (USFQ).
-With these documents, you will request a 180-day Tourist Visa at the airport upon your arrival in Ecuador.
-It is up to the discretion of Immigration whether they will grant you 180 days, or simply give you a 90-day visa like most tourists.
-For those who receive a 90-day visa, there’s no problem (tranquilo!), USFQ will assist you in extending the visa at the Ministerio del Interior to cover your entire stay.
+Students do not need to obtain any special visa before traveling to Ecuador.
+Instead, you can simply obtain a tourist visa uipon arrival.
+You will receive several documents from our university partner in Ecuador, Universidad San Francisco de Quito (USFQ).
+Upon your arrival to the Quito airport, request a 180-day Tourist Visa, using these documents.
+It is up to the discretion of Immigration whether they will grant you 180 days or simply give you a 90-day visa like most tourists.
+For those who receive a 90-day visa, no problem (tranquilo!), USFQ will later extend the visa at the Ministerio del Interior to cover your entire stay.

 If you are applying through the University of Wisconsin’s Office of International Programs, you will receive a bill from the UW Bursar for the program tuition plus administrative fees; if you are not a UW student you may receive this bill directly from your home institution.